Skip to content

 Short answers, pulled from the story.

-What is final consumption expenditure?
+What is the most important component of final consumption expenditure?

-When does government final consumption expenditure occur?
+What does government final consumption expenditure include?